HOW TO MAKE EPILATING A PAIN-FREE EXPERIENCE ?

 Exfoliating helps eliminate dead skin cells which usually block grow pathways, therefore, cause ingrown hairs.
 The hair will be pulled out easier after you’ve done exfoliating.
 Since the skin is more likely to be less oily later, meaning the hair won’t be flattened onto it, you won’t have to waste time redoing parts of the body that you miss.

 If you have a low pain tolerance and are not used to epilation, maybe you should get a professional waxing first.
-Waxing, like epilating, also plucks hairs out from the root and makes the hairs weaker external and thinner when they grow back.
+Waxing, like epilating, also plucks hairs out from the root and makes the hairs weaker and thinner when they grow back.
 This is the perfect chance for you to start epilating as you won’t be pulling out the hair all at once.
 Hairs grow at different rates so if you’re removing less hair it won’t hurt as much anymore.
 Do not let the hair grow too long because they tend to break before being taken out completely.

 Tips For Epilating